Skip to content

 • Putting an ice pack over the muscle may help ease the pain.
 Ice will not stop the bleeding - you must take factor.
 A sack of frozen peas or a wet washcloth that has been kept in the freezer makes a handy ice pack.
 Don't hold ice directly on your skin.

-• Don't ever take a medicine that has aspirin in it for pain.
-Aspirin slows down blood clotting.
-It makes it hard for your platelets to stick together.
+• Do not take medicine that has nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin, -ibuprofen, or naproxen in it for pain without talking to your doctor first.
+These drugs slow down blood clotting.
+They make it hard for your platelets to stick together.

-• Putting heat on the muscle or letting your arm or leg hang down won't stop or slow down a muscle bleed.
+• Putting heat on the muscle or letting your arm or leg hang down will not stop or slow down a muscle bleed.

 How to prevent muscle bleeds: